shapeblue/hackerbook/cloudstack/hack/spec.md

 A `Coffee` should follow a finite-state-machine (FSM) with following states:

+- Created: Coffee order created
 - Brewing: Coffee is order is sent
 - Brewed: Coffee is brewed
-- Ready: Coffee is ready for serving
-- Removed: Coffee is removed
 - Discarded: Coffee is put in trash

 The `size` of coffee can be as follows: